Advertiser Disclosure

 Waldorf Astoria, LXR, and Conrad are the 3 luxury brands in the Hilton portfolio.
 Properties in these brands are likely to provide a top-notch experience during your stay.

-The Waldorf Astoria Ithaafushi Maldives is the most expensive Hilton property that made this list.
-Generally speaking, luxury properties in expensive cities or hard-to-get-to island resorts will be the most expensive.
+The Grand Wailea Maui is the most expensive Hilton property that made this list.
+Generally speaking, luxury properties in expensive cities or hard-to-get-to island resorts will cost the most, whether in points or currency.

 Not all Hilton hotels are 5-star hotels.
 The location and the brand will determine if the hotel is rated 5 stars.

 Hilton and Marriott are 2 separate hotel operators.
-Hilton is headquartered in McLean, VA and Marriott is based in Bethesda, MD.
+Hilton is headquartered in McLean, Virginia, and Marriott is based in Bethesda, Maryland.

 About Michael McHugh